wearebraid/griddle/readme.md

 Some things you should keep in mind when using the `grid()` mixin:

 - When creating your HTML markup it is ideal to create your containing element that will leverage the `grid()` mixin as an invisible wrapping element.
-The `grid()` mixin will apply a maximum width to the element to enforce your desired column count which can create undesired behaviours if you're also using the element for stylistic purposes.
+The `grid()` mixin will apply a maximum width to the element to enforce your desired column count which can create undesired behaviors if you're also using the element for stylistic purposes.
 - The `grid()` mixin assumes that the elements you are targeting as grid items are _immediate_ children of the element to which the `grid()` mixin is applied.
 Internally the selector for targeting grid items inside of your grid element is `& > *`.

 ## Questions / Issues / Pull Requests